shichaogao/Neural_Decoding/README.md

 # Neural_Decoding
-Collective research on neural dynamics decoding. <br>
+Collective research on neural dynamics decoding and spike sort algorithms. <br>
 **Contributer**:Shichao Gao **Advisor**:Prof.Xiaojian Li,SIAT,CAS <br>
 If there is any question,please feel free to contact:shichao_gao@outlook.com <br>
 For some pioneering and significant work, my personal notes will be posted. <br>